Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 It is common knowledge that our bodies are healthier with regular exercise.
 However, did you know that exercise also makes you happier and reduces stress?
 Exercise causes the body to release hormones known as endorphins that improve our mood and cause us to feel good.
 So get active and make your mind smile!
 Asking a friend to workout with you will help you keep up with your exercise goals.

 Start off slow if you’re new to exercise.
 Taking 20 minutes a day to walk can begin to make a difference in how your body and mind feel.
-If a 20 minute walk is not possible, you can break up the time into two ten-minute walks per day.
-Doing light house work or going for a walk is a good way to start.
-Building exercise into your daily routine is a great way to get started and to keep up your momentum for the long run.
+If a 20 minute walk is not possible, you can break up the time into two 10 minute walks per day.
+Building exercise into your daily routine is a great way to get started and to keep up your momentum in the long run.

 It’s important that you find an activity that you enjoy doing to help relieve caregiver stress.
 Try out a few different forms of exercise in order to find something that you enjoy and that you can easily fit into your schedule.